Testing¶

 banking app” button should have the colors of the banking app, which was selected in the

-.
-There is also a picker with the icon of the banking app, which will display the BankSelectionBottomSheet
+PaymentComponentBottomSheet.
+There is also a picker with the icon of the banking app, which will display the BankSelectionBottomSheet when tapped.

-, but there are two differences: there are no pages shown, and only the Amount
+The ReviewBottomSheet is very similar to the ReviewFragment, but there are two differences: there are no pages shown, and only the Amount field of

 the payment details is editable.